Nate Butler (comics): Christian comics

 1990 was also the year Butler's studio formed a division called Aida-Zee Comics & Magazines and began to produce Christian comics.
 The studio's one-shot, Christian color comic Aida-Zee (1990) featured writers and artists including Dick Ayers, Murphy Anderson, Gaylord DuBois, Nestor Redondo, and Kathleen Webb.
 It contained the last published comic-book work by Golden Age comics professional Jay Disbrow, who inked, colored and lettered the five-page story "Alien Operation".
 The studio also produced the black=and-white one-shot Paro-Dee for publisher Entity-Parody in 1993, and the 3-D one-shot Behold 3-D in 1996, for the UK's Edge Publishing.

-Butler organized the first two Christian comics panels ever held at the San Diego Comic-Con in 1992 and 1995, with Nestor Redondo, Stan Lynde, and Kathleen Webb participating.
+Butler organized the first two Christian comics panels ever held at San Diego Comic-Con in 1992 and 1995, with Nestor Redondo, Stan Lynde, and Kathleen Webb participating.
 Later Butler took part the Spirituality in Comics panel with Marv Wolfman at Supanova 2007 in Australia, where Butler was a Featured Comic Book Guest along with Stan Lee and others.

 Butler's studio also produced the Christian Comics Catalog in 1993 and in 1995.
 The latter contained Gaylord DuBois' last completed comic-book script.